The substantial proton model describes the origin, structure, state of

 those of magnetars.

-conditions of high matter density and strong pressure of about 1033
+matter density and strong pressure of about 1033 Pa, the magnetic

-Pa, the magnetic moments of neutrons are arranged in a parallel way, increasing
+moments of neutrons are arranged in a parallel way, increasing the general

-the general magnetic field.
-If the neutron spins are opposite to the star spin,
+magnetic field.
+If the neutron spins are opposite to the star spin, then this

-then this magnetic field will be close by direction to the star spin.
-The
+magnetic field will be close by direction to the star spin.
+The neutron star

-neutron star mass must be permeated by the magnetic filaments, just as it has
+mass must be permeated by the magnetic filaments, just as it has been already

-m the magnetic field induction in the filaments is very high — of the order of
+field induction in the filaments is very high — of the order of 1011

 the magnetar, according to the theory of dimensions of physical quantities and